flying-elephant-pingtou/food-bioenergy-symbiotic-system/README.md

 **Reproducibility**

 All figures and results reported in the manuscript can be reproduced using the scripts provided in this repository.
-Random seeds used in the genetic algorithm are fixed to ensure reproducibility.

 **Usage**